What are these milky-colored worms with reddish-orange heads?

 The caterpillars of the Indian meal moths infest stored food materials, such as flour, meal, mixes, cereal, spices, birdseed, dry pet food, dry flowers and other similar material.
 You can identify the infested material by the silken webbing over the surface of the food.
 The caterpillars often move out and crawl on walls and the ceiling when they are ready to change into adult moths.

 The adult moths live for about three weeks, and can persist after the caterpillars have been controlled.

 The best control method is to remove everything from the kitchen cabinets.
 Inspect all of the packages and discard any food that is infested.
 Then vacuum the area very well.
 After vacuuming, replace the material and vacuum again in about a week.
-Inspect items your are bringing home from the store.
-As much as possible store food in sealed containers.
+Inspect items that you are bringing home from the store.
+Store food in sealed containers.

 The caterpillar of the clothes moth consumes primarily wool products, but also feathers as well as leather.
 They have been known to damage cotton, silk, linen and synthetic materials as a result of feeding on natural materials.
 Look for feeding tunnels on the fabrics, especially in dark hidden areas.

 For these fabric moths vacuuming, dry cleaning, heat treatments and so on are good approaches.